aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 - **Initial State**: The autoscaling configuration is implemented in the deployment environment.
 - **Input/Condition**: Vary the load on the inference server to simulate high and low traffic conditions.
 - **Output/Result**: The inference server scales up during high traffic and scales down to zero during low traffic.
 - **How test will be performed**: The unit test will programmatically generate varying loads on the inference server by simulating user requests at different rates.
-It will monitor the number of active server instances to verify that the autoscaling mechanism responds appropriately scaling up when the load increases and scaling down when the load decreases.
-This will confirm that the autoscaling works as intended to optimize resource usage.
+It will monitor the number of active server instances and verify that scaling occurs in response to traffic.
+It will treat scaling up when request rates exceed a defined threshold, and scaling down to zero after a period of inactivity (e.g., 5 minutes without traffic), confirming that autoscaling optimizes resource usage as configured.

 #### Model Integration